TelVue Connect/CloudCast Technical Specifications

 The CloudCast Video Player and OTT Apps including Roku, Apple TV, and Fire TV support displaying Closed Captioning for both on-demand and live streams containing embedded 608 captions.
 Your streaming encoder must support embedded 608 captioning for captioning to display on your live streams.

-The CloudCast Video Player and OTT Apps support displaying Closed Captioning from a WebVTT, SRT, or SCC closed caption sidecar file uploaded for on-demand videos via the CMS Media Edit page.
+The CloudCast Video Player and OTT Apps support displaying Closed Captioning from a WebVTT, SRT, SCC, or MCC closed caption sidecar file uploaded for on-demand videos via the CMS Media Edit page.